SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4a-SetupCloudConnector/README.md

 ## Connect SAP BTP and SAP S/4HANA Using Cloud Connector

 Follow these steps to set up the Cloud Connector and the SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.
+### Note:
 Choose this configuration if you have SAP S/4HANA on-premise/private cloud.If you have SAP BTP and SAP S/4HANA running on Azure, then you can skip this step and proceed to [next step](../Step4b-Setup-SAPPrivateLinkService/README.md) to setup connectivity between SAP BTP and SAP S/4HANA using Private Link.

 ### 1. Download and Install the Cloud Connector